janpweber/getdata-011/README.md

 ## CODE BOOK

 following variables are contained in the data set:
-* subject: [factor] each subject is identified by an index between 1 and 30
+* subject: [factor] each subject is identified by a number between 1 and 30
-* activity: [factor] each subject
+* activity: [factor] the original activities were coded 1-6.
+In this data set they are renamed according to the "activity_labels.txt" distributed with the original data set.

-The following variables are the means of the measurements from the original data set per subject and activity.
+The following variables are the means of the measurements from the original data set per subject and activity (for every subject/activity combination the measurements were averaged, e.g. all "WALKING" data of subject 3 etc.)

 The original data were normalised, hence they do not have units (1).
-For a more detailed description of the measurements please consult the README and features_info text files contained in the data set.
+For a more detailed description of the measurements please consult the "README.txt" and "features_info.txt" files contained in the data set.

 * tBodyAcc-mean()-X
 * tBodyAcc-mean()-Y